confluentinc/kafka-rest/docs/api.rst

 .. http:post:: /consumers/(string:group_name)

    Create a new consumer instance in the consumer group.
-The format data will be returned in is selected by the ``format`` parameter in the request.
-Subsequent read calls *must* use the correct mime type in the ``Accept`` header, e.g. if the creation request specifies ``avro`` for the format, read requests should use ``Accept: application/vnd.kafka.avro.v1+json``.
+The ``format`` parameter controls the deserialization of data from Kafka and the content type that *must* be used in the ``Accept`` header of subsequent read API requests performed against this consumer.
+For example, if the creation request specifies ``avro`` for the format, subsequent read requests should use ``Accept: application/vnd.kafka.avro.v1+json``.
-   Specifying the incorrect type on subsequent reads will result in a consumer format mismatch error (code ``40601``).

    Note that the response includes a URL including the host since the consumer is stateful and tied to a specific REST proxy instance.
 Subsequent examples in this section use a ``Host`` header